Critical Podium Dewanand India

 Godse: Firstly, the mass awakening that Gandhi did.
 In our school days

 Gandhi was our idol.
 Secondly, he removed the fear of prison.
-He said it is
+He said

 different to go into prison for a theft and different to go in for

 satyagraha (civil disobedience).
-As youngsters, we had our enthusiasm, but
+As youngsters, we had our enthusiasm,

 we needed some channel.
 We took Gandhi to be our channel.
 We don't repent